 Prerequisite: MSE 488A.
 Continuation of MSE 488A.
 Includes a community service opportunity with activities relating to concepts and theories presented.
 MSE 488A and 488BCS must be completed during the same academic year.
 6 hours of lab per week.
 Not available for graduate degree program credit.
 (Offered Spring semester.)
 (Design units: 2.0)

 MSE 494A-C. Academic Internship (1-3)

-Prerequisite: Senior or graduate standing in a major in the Department of Manufacturing Systems Engineering and Management; Prior approval of the department internship coordinator; Good standing as a matriculated student.
+Prerequisite: Senior or graduate standing in a major in the Department of Manufacturing Systems Engineering and Management, prior approval of the department chair, and in good standing as a matriculated student.
 Supervised practical professional experience relevant to the field of study in approved public or private organizations.
 Learning contracts and written reports required.
-Students may earn up to 3 units credit per semester and up to 6 units total.
-Units earned may not be used to fulfill major program requirements.
-(Credit/No Credit only)
+Students may earn up to 3 units credit per semester and up to 3 units total for program elective credit.
+Available for graduate credit.
+(Credit/No Credit only).

 MSE 496A-Z. Experimental Topics Courses in Manufacturing Systems Engineering (1-4)